Healthcare Professional Resource Support

-Synthetic cannabinoids – includes pharmaceuticals that are analogues of THC (e.g., nabilone) or are mixtures of plant-extracted THC and CBD (e.g., nabiximols)
+- Synthetic cannabinoids – includes pharmaceuticals that have the same chemical structure (e.g., dronabinol) or are analogues (e.g., nabilone) of cannabinoids.

 THC (delta-9-Tetrahydrocannabinol) is one of the main active ingredients in cannabis.
-It is responsible for many of the pharmacological effects of cannabis, including the psychoactive effect.
+It is responsible for many of the pharmacological effects of cannabis, including the intoxicating effects.

-CBD (cannabidiol) is another of the major active compounds in cannabis, and is non-psychoactive.
+CBD (cannabidiol) is another of the major active compounds in cannabis, and is non-intoxicating.

 Activation of Cannabinoids

 Inactive delta-9-tetrahydrocannabinolic acid (THCA) and cannabidiolic acid (CBDA) in the raw plant must be decarboxylated to the neutral phenols (THC and CBD) to interact with the endocannabinoid system.
-This occurs when dried cannabis flowers are heated, either by vaporizing, smoking, baking, or cooking.
-Many commercially available oils are decarboxylated to provide consistent and precise dosing.
+This occurs when dried cannabis flowers are heated.
+Many commercially available oils are already decarboxylated.

 The Endocannabinoid System

-The ECS is a ubiquitous lipid signaling system that plays an important role in the regulation of homeostasis throughout the human body.
+The Endocannabinoid System (ECS) is a ubiquitous lipid signaling system that plays an important role in the regulation of homeostasis throughout the human body.
 The ECS consists of endogenous receptors, ligands, and metabolic enzymes.

 It has been implicated in: